Campaign to Stop Killer Robots: History

 First launched in April 2013, the Campaign to Stop Killer Robots has urged governments and the United Nations to issue policy to outlaw the development of lethal autonomous weapons systems, also known as LAWS.
-Several countries including Israel, Russia, South Korea, the United States, and the United Kingdom oppose the call for a preemptive ban, and believe that existing international humanitarian law is sufficient regulation for this area.
+Several countries including Israel, Russia, South Korea, the United States, and the United Kingdom oppose the call for a pre-emptive ban, and believe that existing international humanitarian law is sufficient regulation for this area.

 In December 2018, a global Ipsos poll quantified growing public opposition to fully autonomous weapons.
 It found that 61% of adults surveyed across 26 countries oppose the use of lethal autonomous weapons systems.
-Two-thirds of those opposed thought these weapons would “cross a moral line because machines should not be allowed to kill," and more than half said the weapons would be “unaccountable."
+Two-thirds of those opposed thought these weapons would "cross a moral line because machines should not be allowed to kill," and more than half said the weapons would be "unaccountable."
 A similar study across 23 countries was conducted in January 2017, which showed 56% of respondents were opposed to the use of these weapons.

 In November 2018, the United Nations Secretary-General António Guterres called for a ban on killer robots, stating, "For me there is a message that is very clear – machines that have the power and the discretion to take human lives are politically unacceptable, are morally repugnant, and should be banned by international law."

 In July 2018, over 200 technology companies and 3,000 individuals signed a public pledge to "not participate nor support the development, manufacture, trade, or use of lethal autonomous weapons."
 In July 2015, over 1,000 experts in artificial intelligence signed on to a letter warning of the threat of an arms race in military artificial intelligence and calling for a ban on autonomous weapons.
 The letter was presented in Buenos Aires at the 24th International Joint Conference on Artificial Intelligence (IJCAI-15) and was co-signed by Stephen Hawking, Elon Musk, Steve Wozniak, Noam Chomsky, Skype co-founder Jaan Tallinn and Google DeepMind co-founder Demis Hassabis, among others.